Quiet Zone Improvements

 On January 14, 2020 Council approved an agreement with Millstone Weber, LLC for the construction of Quiet Zone Roadway Improvements at the Brainard Drive and W. 112th Avenue Railroad Crossings.
 Prior to starting construction BNSF and Broomfield must execute a Construction and Maintenance Agreement for both crossings.
-The Brainard Drive crossing agreement is complete and BNSF has been given a Notice to Proceed to start work on the 4-Quadrant Gate system for that crossing.
+The Brainard Drive crossing agreement was approved in June and BNSF was given a Notice to Proceed to start work on the 4-Quadrant Gate system for that crossing.
 The Construction and Maintenance Agreement for the 112th Avenue Crossing was approved on September 22nd.
 A Notice to Proceed was issued to BNSF on September 23rd to begin work on the gate upgrades.
 A Notice to Proceed was issued to Millstone Weber on October 1st and work has begun on the 112th Avenue roadway improvements.
 Millstone Weber has 70 working days to complete the roadway work on the projects.
 BNSF needs approximately 6 months for their signal and gate system modifications.
 We anticipate that the Quiet Zones will be completed in late spring 2021.

 The implementation of railroad Quiet Zones has been an important community request for many years.
 When specific improvements are installed at locations where roads cross railroad tracks, trains are required to stop blowing their horns, except in the case of an emergency.
 The Federal Railroad Administration (FRA) sets forth the requirements for Quiet Zone compliance.
 A specific plan is developed for each location which is approved by the FRA, the Colorado Public Utilities Commission (PUC), and agreed to by the railroad operating at that location.
 Requirements can include upgraded computer train controls at crossings, gates, flashing lights, medians, and curbs to ensure cars cannot drive around the gates when they are lowered.